 The steps in declaring an individual as mentally incompetent are as follows:

-1. File a form to declare a person as an incompetent before the Probate Court having jurisdiction over the area where the subject of the petition resides.
-This form shall include an application to be declared as court appointed guardian.
+1. File a form to declare a person as incompetent before the Probate Court having jurisdiction over the area where the subject of the petition resides.
+This form shall include an application to be declared as a court-appointed guardian.

 2. In filing the petition, the aid of a mental health or guardianship lawyer is beneficial to the petitioner.
 The retained counsel shall assist the petitioner in the gathering of supporting documents or evidence to strengthen your petition.